NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-upgrades.rst

        - name: DRAIN_DELETE_EMPTYDIR_DATA
          value: "false"

-* The *ENABLE_GPU_POD_EVICTION* env allows ``k8s-driver-manager`` to attempt evicting only GPU pods from the node before attempting a node drain.
+* The ``ENABLE_GPU_POD_EVICTION`` environment variable enables ``k8s-driver-manager`` to attempt evicting only GPU pods from the node before attempting a node drain.
 Only if this fails and
-  *ENABLE_AUTO_DRAIN* is enabled will the node ever be drained.
+  ``ENABLE_AUTO_DRAIN`` is enabled will the node ever be drained.
-* The *DRAIN_USE_FORCE* env needs to be enabled for evicting GPU pods that are not managed by any of the replication controllers (Deployment, Daemonset, StatefulSet, ReplicaSet).
+* The ``DRAIN_USE_FORCE`` environment variable must be enabled to evict GPU pods that are not managed by any of the replication controllers such as deployment, daemon set, stateful set, and replica set.
-* The *DRAIN_DELETE_EMPTYDIR_DATA* env needs to be enabled to allow deletion of GPU pods using emptyDir volume.
+* The ``DRAIN_DELETE_EMPTYDIR_DATA`` environment variable must be enabled to delete GPU pods that use the ``emptyDir`` type volume.

 .. note::

-   Since GPU pods get evicted whenever the NVIDIA Driver Daemonset spec is updated, it may not always be desirable to allow this to happen automatically.
+   Since GPU pods get evicted whenever the NVIDIA Driver daemon set specification is updated, it might not always be desirable to allow this to happen automatically.
    To prevent this ``daemonsets.updateStrategy`` parameter in the ``ClusterPolicy`` can be set to `OnDelete <https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/#daemonset-update-strategy>`_ .
    With ``OnDelete`` update strategy, a new driver pod with the updated spec will only get deployed on a node once the old driver pod is manually deleted.
   Thus, admins can control when to rollout spec updates to driver pods on any given node.
   For more information on DaemonSet update strategies, refer to the `Kubernetes documentation <https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/#daemonset-update-strategy>`_.